cdepillabout/open-blog-posts/2022-12-16-building-purescript-with-stacklock2nix.md

 ## What can you do with this `flake.nix`?

-First, lets clone clone the above code locally with the following commands:
+First, lets clone the above code locally with the following commands:

 ```console
 $ git clone git@github.com:cdepillabout/purescript.git